dalequark/daleonai/_drafts/2020-06-12-building-an-ai-powered-searchable-video-archive.md

 The video archive ended up being a pretty good Father's Day gift, especially since I wasn't actually able to see my dad in person this year.

 In this post, I'll show you how you can build your own archive, just like this.
-But if you want to skip straight to the code, check out the Making with ML Github Repo.
+But if you want to skip straight to the code, check out the Making with ML [Github repo](https://github.com/dalequark/making_with_ml/tree/master/discord_moderator).

-See all the code at the Making with ML [Github repo](https://github.com/dalequark/making_with_ml/tree/master/discord_moderator).